 3. Time:

-Some people tap their fingers to the rhythm of the engine, some take the opportunity to smoke a cigarette, some look up, then look down, their distant, lifeless eyes full of allure.
+Some people tap their fingers to the rhythm of the engine, some take the opportunity to smoke, some look up, then look down, their distant, lifeless eyes full of attraction.
 People occasionally glance around, but they have never been familiar, nor have they ever been strange.
 There are a few quite interesting things at the intersection that I was lucky to encounter.
 The other day, while waiting at a red light, a woman leaned too far past the line, to where an elderly man selling lottery tickets sat in a wheelchair, then she pulled money from her jacket pocket and handed it to the lottery seller.
 The elderly man did not accept.

 But then that person realized with the look of a child, it had been a long, long time since a stranger had given a piece of cake, looking very touching.
 After that, that person saw the red light still had more than ten seconds, so they hurriedly opened their bag, took out a few more polymer notes, and handed them to the lottery seller in the wheelchair.
 There was nothing special about them, just a lot of humanity, but that was more than enough.